ShogherS/Interpreter_Simulator/README.md

 The Init class serves as a centralized repository for functions and operations related to variable assignment, comparison, and control flow handling.
 It encapsulates these functionalities into lambda functions that can be easily accessed and used by other parts of the code analysis and processing framework.
 Developers can leverage this class to perform operations such as variable assignment and comparison, and control flow evaluation, streamlining code analysis and manipulation tasks.

+## Customizing the Program
+You can customize the program's behavior by modifying the code in the Parser class and the associated lambdas that handle various operations.
+Be sure to follow the program's code structure and comments for guidance.

 ## Conclusion